It can no doubt be very frustrating to have a TV blackout with nothing on the screen.

 If the below fixes do not work, then a repair person will need to be called, or if possible, the TV returned.

-5 Causes and Fixes Sharp TV with Black Screen and Wont Turn On
+5 Causes and Fixes when Sharp TV with Black Screen and Wont Turn On

 - Replace the Remote Control Batteries